aws/aws-lambda-dotnet/Libraries/src/Amazon.Lambda.Annotations/README.md

 </PropertyGroup>
 ```

 Once the output type is set to executable, add the `LambdaGlobalProperties` assembly attribute and set the `GenerateMain` property to true.
+If `Runtime` is not specified in the global attribute, Lambda Annotations will attempt to determine it from your project file.
 You can also configure the `Runtime` in the generated CloudFormation template.

 To allow for multiple Lambda functions in the same executable an Environment Variable is used to determine which handler is executed.
 When using the `GenerateMain` attribute, ensure you also set the `ANNOTATIONS_HANDLER` environment variable on the deployed Lambda function.